huilinghe19/sardana_practise/jive/Readme.md

 We can use "Write" method to send the commands.
 "Read" and "ReadLine" commands are used to read the result.
 One point is that, you can only "Read"/"ReadLine" after "Write".
 After "Read"/"ReadLine", "Read"/"ReadLine" can also work but the answer is always 0, because you have not "Write" somthing but already finished "Read"/"ReadLine".

-In jive interface,the input type is strict.
-"A" is a string, 'A' is signed 8 bits.
+In jive interface,the input type is strict. "t 1" is a string and it can work. 't 1' is signed 8 bits and can not work.

+8,Questions:

+In the document of the serial port, the data is transmitted bit by bit.
+In the old "PySerial.py" file, the input of the write method is also chararray.
+But it does not work.
+I have also tried it in the ipython console, and the message is: "ValueError: string must be of size 1".
+So I change the input type as String.
+Have I done right?